cjvandijk/predict_machine_failure/README.md

 - run hourly trigger in Mage to automatically re-train the model when data changes
 - save the model as a pickle binary
 - deploy the model as a web service using Flask/gunicorn
-- monitor the model using Evidently (not yet implemented)
+- monitor the pipeline through Mage
 - integration testing
     - s3 upload using localstack
     - the prediction webservice using Python's requests module